Advocating for others and ourselves

 Additionally, since the patient can’t handle all the paperwork an advocate can help the person focus on what is important – healing.
 Not worrying about all the forms, lab results, doctor’s names, pathology reports, treatment plans from start to finish is relieving.
 The partner can help or make decisions with the right signed documentation.
 Then the patient will be able to get the care he needs without the added worry that something is missed.

 The advocate must have a voice when the patient does not and means they have to be the eyes, ears and voice for the patient first.
 Ask questions – A LOT of questions.
+Record the answers.

 An important thing to remember about being an advocate is that they have to share information and not hide anything in order to save feelings.
 Do not impose upon the privacy of the loved one.
 They are the boss and have entrusted the advocate with power.
 Don’t abuse that trust.

 To be a strong, effective advocate, do so in a polite yet firm manner.
 Be an advocate without stepping over the line.
 Keep communicating, asking what they’d like and need to be done, and above all else, respect their wishes.

-The reality is people die from cancer every day.
+The reality is people die from cancer or chronic pain every day.
 But people recover every day too.
 With early planning and an advocate to handle the system treatment, it can be easier with greatly reduced stress for everyone involved.
 By helping to get affairs in order before undergoing any sort of treatment there is less upset.

-Remember, it is not about saying “the treatment is gonna kill them or they are about to die.”
-It is about being a strong observer and voice.
+Remember, it is not about saying “this treatment is gonna kill them or they are about to die.”
+It is about being a strong observer, calm supportive voice and advocate.
 Being a true support and advocate helps the whole healthcare process.